Glomerular and Vascular Diseases: Minimal Change Disease & Focal segmental Glomerulosclerosis

 How should patients with minimal change disease and focal segmental glomerulosclerosis be managed?

 Management of the complications of nephrotic syndrome includes diuretics for the edema, angiotensive converting enzyme (ACE) inhibitors or angiotensin receptor blockers (ARB) for hypertension and for their anti-proteinuric effects, statins for hyperlipidemia, and therapy for thromboembolic events (aspirin or anti-coagulation therapy in certain cases).

 What happens to patients with minimal change disease and focal segmental glomerulosclerosis?

 The prognosis of MCD and FSGS is linked to the response to treatment.
-Patients that fail to remit or relapse after remission are at risk for the complications of nephrotic syndrome and progression to end-stage renal disease.
+Patients who fail to achieve a durable remission or relapse after remission are at risk for the complications of nephrotic syndrome and progression to end-stage renal disease.
 The collapsing and cellular variants of FSGS carry a worse prognosis than other variants of FSGS.